 Influenza (flu) is a serious disease caused by a virus.
-It’s not a just a bad cold!
-In some cases, flu can develop into something worse and complications can lead to death.
+It’s not just a bad cold!
+Sometimes, flu can develop into something worse and it kills thousands of people each year.

 How it spreads:

-• by touching door handles and tables, then touching your face
+- by touching things like door handles, then touching your face

 That’s why it’s important to wash your hands properly and ‘catch it, bin it, kill it’ using a tissue.
 If you don’t have a tissue handy, use the inside of your elbow!